CiscoDevNet/cloud-security/Cloudlock/Sample Scripts/README.md

 1. The script calls the Cloudlock API [instructions on prerequisites and configuration are provided in the official documentation](https://docs.cloudlock.info/docs/introduction-to-api-enterprise).
 2. The script gets the API call results.
-3. The script outputs the incidents/activities to either a file or to syslog (syslog is a way to send messages to a logging server).
+3. The script outputs the incident to either a file or to syslog (syslog is a way to send messages to a logging server).
-4. The SIEM picks up the incidents/activities from the file.
+4. The SIEM picks up the incidents from the file.

 ­­­ OR ­­­

-1. The syslog sends the incidents/activities to the SIEM.
+1. The syslog sends the incidents to the SIEM.
 2. The script can be run on demand or via a schedule.
 With a scheduler, the best practice is to run every 180 seconds.

 ## Before Running the Script